EnFed: An Energy-aware Federated Learning in Resource Constrained Environments for Human Activity Recognition: Introduction

-Federated learning has become an emerging topic in data analytics with a focus on privacy preservation, distributed learning, and collaborative training \cite{nguyen2021federated, li2023energy, guo2021lightfed}.
-With the huge increase in smartphone usage and the growing popularity of various activity monitoring and recognition applications, several challenges also have been introduced such as huge overhead on the cloud, requirement of high network bandwidth, limited battery life of mobile devices, etc. There are various applications that collect user data, perform analysis, and based on the predicted results, give output.
-The human activity monitoring and recognition applications such as healthcare app, activity monitoring app, dietary recommendation app, etc., collect user's personal data related to health, food habits, activities, that may be confidential.
-In such a case, data storage and analysis to the server may compromise with user's privacy.
-Further, the data transmission and storage over the cloud enhances network traffic, cloud overhead, etc., and requires seamless network connectivity that may not be always available to the mobile users.
-Further, a global model may not always provide good result for the personalized applications.
-Federated learning (FL) can deal with these issues by providing the facility of local data analysis along with a collaborative training so that finally each device can have a personalized model along with a global model \cite{nguyen2021federated, bera2024flag}.
-However, the centralized FL (CFL) also needs a good network connectivity for exchanging model updates with the cloud that works as the aggregator.
-If the network connectivity is an issue, Decentralized FL (DFL) \cite{bera2024fedchain, hashemi2021benefits} can be used, where the devices form a network among themselves and perform a collaborative learning process to build a generalized model.
-Integrating the advantages of CFL and DFL architectures, a hybrid FL model was proposed in \cite{liu2024fedcd}.
-The model was distributed based on the consensus distances and layer sizes to enhance the training speed, reduce network bandwidth pressure, and improve prediction accuracy \cite{liu2024fedcd}.
+Federated learning (FL) has become an emerging topic in data analytics with a focus on privacy preservation, distributed learning, and collaborative training \cite{nguyen2021federated, pavlidis2024federated}.
+With the huge increase in smartphone usage and the growing popularity of various activity monitoring and recognition applications, several challenges are introduced, such as a huge overhead on the cloud, the requirement of high network bandwidth, and the limited battery life of mobile devices.
+There are various applications which collect user data, perform analysis, and give output based on the predicted results.
+Human activity recognition (HAR) and recommendation applications, such as healthcare applications, activity monitoring applications, and dietary recommendation apps, collect users' personal data related to health, food habits, and activities, which are confidential.
+In such a case, data storage and analysis on the server may compromise the user's privacy.
+Furthermore, data transmission to the cloud increases network traffic and cloud overhead, and requires seamless network connectivity that may not always be available to mobile users.
+Furthermore, a global model may not always provide good results for personalized applications.
+FL can deal with these issues by providing the facility of local data analysis along with collaborative training so that finally each device can have a personalized local model along with a global model \cite{nguyen2021federated, bera2024flag}.
+However, centralized federated learning (CFL) also needs good network connectivity for exchanging model updates, i.e., updated model parameters with the server that works as the aggregator.
+In decentralized federated learning (DFL) \cite{bera2024fedchain, hashemi2021benefits}, participating devices form a network among themselves and perform a collaborative learning process to build a generalized model.

-In our paper, an opportunistic FL approach is proposed, where a user device requires to initialize or update a model, but the connectivity to the server is unavailable, and the battery level of the device may not be sufficient to undergo a complete DFL process.
+In our paper, an energy-efficient FL approach is proposed for resource-limited mobile devices with limited battery life to obtain a model for an application.